ltbam/python-mbtiles2compactcache/README.md

 ### mbtiles2compactcache.py

-Convert a single .mbtile raster dataset file to the [Esri Compact Cache V2](./CompactCacheV2.md) format bundles.
+Convert a single raster/vector tiles .mbtile file to the [Esri Compact Cache V2](./CompactCacheV2.md) format bundles.
 It only builds a completely functional cache.
 This script is designed to export large to huge raster dataset mbtiles. the export occurs using multiple threads reading all records sequentially.

 Requirement:
 - data must be in Web Mercator (EPSG:3857)